-Rated 4.5 after over 100 reviews, Stiebel Eltron Tempra 15 is one of the smartest, most innovative, and energy-friendly tankless water heaters you can buy today.
+Rated very well in reviews, Stiebel Eltron Tempra 15 is one of the smartest, most innovative, and energy-friendly tankless water heaters you can buy today.
 The heater has a sleekly designed body that’s compact enough to fit well on your walls.
 It has a digital display that works efficiently to give accurate temperature readings and increase energy efficiency.

 The pre-set temperature buttons allow for easy adjustment of the temperature memory settings.
 This water heater ideal for small to medium homes features a full power-modulation system and thermostatic temperature control.
 It’s effective enough to detect water flow rate and temperature to make accurate calculations of the required power.

 And considering it has an advanced flow control technology, the unit guarantees streamlined hot water temperature control to offer optimal comfort.
 It’s the heater of choice for everyone who wants to enjoy continuous comfort and keep their showers hot throughout.

 - Compact and small enough for easy fitting

 - Quite energy and user-friendly

 - It’s strong and durable

 - The unit has a sleek and attractive design